Affordable, subsidized housing for the elderly and senior citizens.

 United Church Homes (UCH) operates has dozens of subsidized communities for senior citizens in the mid-west and eastern part of the country.
 The elderly, retirees and seniors are charged rent based on their income.
 UCH also operates wellness centers, transportation for senior renters, faith services as well as other programs as part of the subsidized senior homes and communities.
 Call 800-837-2211.

 Affordable home programs for seniors and retirees

-Many senior citizens as well as retirees have a limited income and/or asset to their name or live only on social security.
+Many senior citizens that depend on social security as well as retirees have a limited income and/or asset to their name or live only on social security.
 It can be a challenge to live independently or to pay for housing.
 To help the older generation (whether age 55, 62, or any other age), there are a number of government senior citizen subsidized housing programs available, some of which may be near you.
 Several regional as well as national charities and non-profit organizations also work to help the elderly live independently in assisted living homes, apartments, or communities that are also affordable.

 Each one of the agencies above has their own application process for low-cost housing without a waiting list near you.
 Most of them combine affordable, low cost housing for seniors with other support services for food, medical needs, and even recreational activities.
 All of the programs can affordably resources for older individuals.